The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

-Figure \ref{fig:metric} shows two examples of normalized parameter quality maps for each of the six metrics averaged across all injected continuum planets and among 5 and 20 KL modes.
-The aggregate parameter quality map is shown in the large panel at right, and the optimal \texttt{annuli} and \texttt{movement} parameters selected are indicated.
+Figure \ref{fig:metric} shows two examples of normalized parameter quality maps for all six image quality metrics averaged across all injected continuum planets and among 5 and 20 KL modes.
+The aggregate parameter quality map is shown in the large panel at right, and the optimal \texttt{annuli} and \texttt{movement} parameters are indicated.
 A complete description of how we arrived at this method, as well as detailed discussion of the features of these maps, can be found in \citet{Jea}.